-The Annapurna Circuit walk starts several hours driving beyond Besishar town at the village of Jagat.
-You hike through Gurung villages surrounded by terraced fields in Marsyangdi Valley.
-The trail enters pine forest and higher up into the alpine zone around Annapurna.
-There has been debate about the recent road construction in the Annapurna region.
-It is still worth trekking the Annapurna Circuit trek as it is possible to avoid walking on the road.
-By hiking on alternative trails you will enjoy the experience on this classic trek.

-We follow New Annapurna Trekking Trails (NATT) where possible.
+There has been much debate about the recent road construction in the Annapurna region.
+In our view, it is still worth trekking the Annapurna Circuit trek as it is possible to avoid walking on the road in most places.
+Where possible we follow the New Annapurna Trekking Trails (NATT).
 We organised a recce trek following NATT for outdoor journalist, Terry Adby.
 Take a look at his article on the British Mountaineering Council ("BMC") website called The New Way: Trekking Nepal's Annapurnas.

+From Dharapani, the walking trail enters pine forest with glimpses of mountain views.
 After Pisang village, we enter a Buddhist region.
 You will see colourful prayer flags, mani walls, and monasteries along the way.
 We spend three nights at Manang for essential acclimatisation.
-During the days we explore the area around Manang walking to the Ice Lake and Khangsar village.
-The highest point is the day crossing the Thorung La Pass at an altitude of 5,416m.
+During the days we explore the area around Manang walking to the Ice Lake (4,600m) and Khangsar village (3,755m).
+The highest point of the Annapurna Circuit trek is the day crossing the Thorung La Pass at an altitude of 5,416m.